teonomia-old-unused/poJson/README.md

-    totalLines, // total number of lines in this file translatedLines, // Total number of lines translated percentageTranslated, // Percentage of translated lines in the file
-    header: firstLineHeader // This property contains the informations in the first
-                            // line of the file, if present }
+    totalLines, // total number of lines in this file translatedLines, // Total number of lines translated percentageTranslated, // Percentage of translated lines in the file haveHeader // Boolean if there is a header in the first line of pojson's body }
-}
-// Content of info header and its expected values:
-_info.header = {

 }
 ```
 # Usage: